Overview

 Reporting

 DNS queries that match filtering rules are logged and made available through the reporting features of the Admin Portal.
-No configuration is necessary.
+By default, reports will identify the client IP as the machine sending the DNS request, e.g. your forwarding DNS server or your public IP address.

 Reporting features are described here.
 Note that the client IP address will be either the public IP address of the endpoint, or the public IP address of the DNS server making DNS requests on behalf of the endpoints when running a DNS server.